SimonKienzler/sonogo/README.md

 # Running `sonobuoy` Conformance Tests using Go

-Our goal is to run the following command, not using the `sonobuoy` CLI, but from Go code:
+Our goal is to run the following command, not using the `sonobuoy` CLI (version `v0.56.16`), but from Go code:

 ```sh
 sonobuoy run --mode=certified-conformance --e2e-repo-config=conformance-image-config.yaml